-Working with clients and families, our nurses build trusting relationships and provide a safe and caring environment which facilitates and enables to complex-care in the home setting, making a significant difference to people lives.
+Working with clients and families, our nurses build trusting relationships and provide a safe and caring environment which facilitates and enables complex-care in the home setting, making a significant difference to people’s lives.

-Our clients’ needs arise from a wide range of physical disability, medical ailments, neurological impairment, sensory impairment, learning disability and autism and mental health issues.
+Our clients’ needs arise from a wide range of physical disabilities, long term medical conditions, neurological impairment, sensory impairment, learning disability and autism and mental health issues.

 We work in partnership and collaborate with those healthcare professionals already involved in a person’s care – we value the importance of integrated and joined-up care provision.